Bras and kets

 for any complex constants c_1 and c_2.

-With any physical system we associate a complex vector space with an inner product, known as a Hilbert space \mathcal{H}.
+To any physical system we associate a complex vector space with an inner product, known as a Hilbert space \mathcal{H}.

 The inner product between vectors |u\rangle and |v\rangle in {\mathcal{H}} is written as \langle u|v\rangle.